phrutis/Passphrases/README.md

 In the [**TABLE**](https://github.com/phrutis/Passphrases/blob/main/Others/Table.md), select a **FREE** range between 1-10000

+Write in telrgram phrutis start 1234 (the range you took)</br>
+I will add your range to [table](https://github.com/phrutis/Passphrases/blob/main/Others/Table.md) in progress</br>
+This is to keep your range from being picked up by other hunters.</br>
+This will save you from re-passing and confusion.
+This will speed up the search.</br>

 Windows:</br>
 Run ```Passphrases.exe --bits 25 -range 777 -inputAddress addresses.txt -d 0``` (free range 1 - 10000)</br>
 Run ```Words.exe --bits 25 -range 10001 -inputAddress addresses.txt -d 0``` (free range 10001 - 12500)